Eastern deer mouse: Longevity and mortality

 In the lab their maximum life span is 96 months, and mean life expectancy is 45.5 months for females and 47.5 for males.
-In many areas deer mice live less than 1 year.
-One captive male deer mouse lived 32 months, and there is a report of a forest deer mouse that lived 8 years in captivity (another mouse was fertile until almost 6 years of age).
+In many areas, eastern deer mice live less than 1 year.
+One captive male deer mouse lived 32 months, and there is a report of a forest specimen that lived 8 years in captivity, and another mouse was fertile until almost 6 years of age.

 Habitat

 Peromyscus maniculatus are found in all throughout eastern North America.
 The majority of deer mice nest high up, in large hollow trees.
 The deer mouse nests alone for the most part but during the winter will nest in groups of 10 or more.
 Deer mice, specifically the prairie form, are also abundant in the farmland of the midwestern United States.
 Deer mice can be found active on top of snow or beneath logs during the winter seasons.
 In northern New England deer mice are present in both coniferous and deciduous forests.
 Deer mice are often the only Peromyscus species in northern boreal forest.
 Subspecies differ in their use of plant communities and vegetation structures.
 There are two main groups of deer mouse: the prairie deer mouse and the woodland or forest deer mouse group.